-Buying certain types of insurance policy can sometimes impact your tax situation.
-It’s good to check with your insurance agent and tax advisor to understand the tax treatment of a long-term care insurance policy
+Buying certain types of insurance policies can sometimes impact your tax situation.
+It’s good to check with your insurance agent and tax advisor to understand the tax treatment of a long-term care insurance policy.

-Here is an overview of the tax treatment of long-term care insurance premiums and policy benefits.
+In this article, we cover everything you need to know about the tax treatment of long-term care insurance premiums and policy benefits, including:

 Premiums that an individual pays on a long-term care insurance policy can qualify as a deductible medical expense.
 To deduct your premiums from your federal income taxes: